aadeshwagh/Rent-Book/README.md

 # Introduction
-This is customised solution for keeping track of tenants rent and electricity bill management.
+This is a customised solution for calculating and keeping track of tenant's rent and electricity bills.
 Front end is limited.
-Can add more functionalities if needed.
+Could add more functionalities if needed.